NORTH AMERICA:

 • Applying dynamic watermarks

-If you must allow printing but want to identify the source of any images made of your copyright documents, then applying dynamic watermarks (including user name, email address, date/time, etc.) dynamically to documents at view/print time can be very successful.
-Dynamic watermarks have an advantage over static watermarks because you do not have to protect the same document with different user details for hundreds of users.
-Adding watermarks identifying the source of the copier, whether they are copying the viewed screen or print out can be a powerful deterrent persuading authorised users not to share their documents with other users.
+If you must allow printing but want to identify the source of any images made of your copyright documents, then applying watermarks (including user name, email address, date/time, etc.) dynamically to documents at view/print time can be very successful.
+Dynamic watermarks have an advantage over static do not distribute watermarks because you do not have to protect the same document with different user details for hundreds of users.
+Adding watermarks identifying the source of the copier, whether they are copying the viewed screen or print out can be a powerful deterrent in persuading authorised users not to share their files or documents with other users.

 • Stopping printing